withastro/.github/FUNDING.md

 ### Eligibility

-**Employees, contactors, and consultants of The Astro Technology Company are not eligible to receive funds from Open Collective.** These funds exist solely to serve the larger Astro open source community.
+**Employees, contractors, and consultants of The Astro Technology Company are not eligible to receive funds from Open Collective.** These funds exist solely to serve the larger Astro open-source community.

 ### Core Maintainer Stipend